 Drive Loyalty and Maximize Sales

 When done correctly, fitness challenges can drive member results while encouraging customers to buy something at a higher value.
+While your hybrid sales script will depend on the services you offer, it’s well worth including fitness challenges in your pitch.
 You have the opportunity to incorporate your services or products into a fitness challenge.
 This is a good way to promote a product to show the value.
 Members can then continue using your services or products after the challenge has finished.
 It’s also a good opportunity for potential members to get a sense of what it would be like if they joined your gym or digital platform.

 Educate Members and Participants